yemi-Jump/GeneticSentece/README.md

 - [ ] Add list of every fittest individual for every generation
 - [ ] Make program less ugly
 - [ ] Fix input box to get larger in both directions and readjust text
+- [ ] Add sliders for mutation rate and population size